- Teacher Resources

 - Source for Intragovernmental Holdings: https://www.treasurydirect.gov/govt/reports/pd/pd_debttothepenny.htm

 - Interest payments on the debt as a percentage of GDP are at an all-time high.
 T/F?
 (A: False.
 Interest payments on the debt have ranged between 1.2 and 3% since 1962.
-Currently, interest payments are 1.6% of GDP.
+In 2023, interest payments were 1.6% of GDP.
 They were 3% in the 1990s.)

 Lesson 1 Essential Understandings